Sambaram Recipe (Morum Vellam, Kerala Style Buttermilk)

 Storage Suggestions

 Sambaram tastes best when made a few hours before serving.
-However, if you have some leftover, then make sure to finish it within a day as the yogurt might get sour when kept for long.
+However, if you have any leftover, make sure to finish it within a day, as the yogurt might sour if kept for too long.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on FacebookPinterest, and Instagram for all of the latest updates.